 |Best Suited For||Nursing Home Care||Home Care or Assisted Living|

-How best to apply for Medicaid and/or a veterans pension depends on the applicant’s situation.
-As these applications are complicated, and the approval time lengthy, it is advantageous to get assistance from an expert prior to the initial application instead of waiting to seek guidance after the application is rejected.
+How to apply for Medicaid and/or a veterans pension depends on the applicant’s situation.
+As these applications are complicated, and the approval time may be lengthy, it is advantageous to get help from an expert with the initial application instead of waiting to seek guidance after an application is rejected.

 If the applicant is single and they are certain that they meet all the eligibility requirements, they should contact their local Area Agency on Aging for Medicaid or their local Veterans Service Office for VA Pensions.

-If the applicant is married, does not meet the strict eligibility limits or is at all uncertain about their eligibility, they should consult with a Medicaid Planner or Veterans Benefits Planner prior to application.
+If the applicant is married, does not meet the strict eligibility limits or is at all uncertain about their eligibility, they should consult with a Medicaid Planner or Veterans Benefits Planner before application.